-Since you can’t visit a city without tasting its gastronomic specialties, the group ‘Kweezine – Bordeaux’ helps you discover a number of eating places in the Bordeaux region, some of them traditional and others more original.
+Since you can’t visit a city without tasting its gastronomic specialties, the group ‘Kweezine – Bordeaux’ helps you discover a number of places to eat in the Bordeaux region, some of them traditional and others more original.
 Here are their five favorites.

 Welcome to the temple of comfort food!
-If you happen to be in the lovely neighborhood of the Chartrons, you just have to book a table in this charming restaurant serving ‘seasonal, market cuisine’ prepared by Virginie and Karolina.
-The produce is extra-fresh and cooked with passion and love, just like at home.
-A little-known eating house that is definitely worth the visit.
+If you happen to be in the lovely Chartrons neighborhood, you just have to grab a table in this charming restaurant serving ‘seasonal, market cuisine’ prepared by Virginie and Karolina.
+The produce is extra fresh and cooked with passion and love, just like at home.
+This little-known restaurant is definitely worth the visit.

-Les Halles de Bacalan is a gourmet market that draws inspiration from ‘open-air markets’ to offer the very best food of the South-West region.
-With its 950 sqm and 23 stalls, the fussiest foodies will be spoilt for choice, and delighted by the warm atmosphere of the market.
+Les Halles de Bacalan is a gourmet market that draws inspiration from ‘open-air markets’ to offer the very best food from the South-West region.
+With its 950 sqm size and 23 stalls, even the fussiest foodies will be spoiled with many choices and delighted by the warm atmosphere of the market.

 Being a true pizza lover in Bordeaux means going to Capperi’s, an Italian micro-restaurant owned by chefs Bartolo and Julia, whose pizza will take you back to Italy.
-A meticulous selection of producers and of organic, seasonal ingredients make for out of this world flavors.
-The love and respect for the ingredients are reflected in the quality and the savors to be enjoyed here!
+A meticulous selection of producers and organic, seasonal ingredients create out-of-this world flavors.
+The love and respect for the ingredients are reflected in the quality and the savoury tastes to be enjoyed here!

-This small eatery serves an inspired cuisine imagined by Daniel Gallacher, the Scottish chef who embarks his patrons onto a sensory journey by building upon select products and a superb balance of flavors.
-Definitely worth trying out, with its excellent value for money.
+This small eatery serves an inspired cuisine imagined by Daniel Gallacher, a Scottish chef who takes his patrons on a sensory journey by building upon select products and a superb balance of flavours.
+Definitely worth trying out, as it offers excellent value for your money.
 Racines is the place to go if you want to enjoy a gastronomic meal for a fraction of the price!

-Recently starred in the Michelin guide, chef Tanguy Lavialle offers a refined cuisine in a sober and elegant setting.
+Recently starred in the Michelin guide, chef Tanguy Lavialle offers sophisticated cuisine in a calm and elegant setting.
 Wine lovers won’t be disappointed by the pairings suggested with their surprise menu.
-Surprise, since you can’t order à la carte or ask for a food list.
+It’s a surprise because you can’t order à la carte or ask for a food list.
 Instead, you’ll enjoy a custom-made meal adapted to your very own desires!